-Joseph Center's operations are overseen by a dedicated Senior Management
+Joseph Center's work is overseen by a dedicated Executive Management

-Team that consists of Executive Director Va Lecia Adams Kellum; Director of Programs Erin McGinnis; Director of Programs Courtney Kanagi; Development Director Paul Rubenstein; Director of Operations Tifara Monroe; and Director of Housing and Resource Management LaCheryl Porter.
+Team that consists of Executive Director Va Lecia Adams Kellum; Chief Financial Officer John P. McGann; Director of Housing and Resource Management LaCheryl Porter; Director of Programs Erin McGinnis; Director of Programs Courtney Kanagi; Development Director Paul Rubenstein; and Director of Operations Tifara Monroe.

 Executive Director Va Lecia Adams Kellum has extensive experience in counseling as well as non-profit program design and management.
 Before joining St. Joseph Center, Va Lecia spent six years as Director of Transitional Living for United Friends of the Children.
 While there she helped create and oversee Pathways, an 18-month transitional housing program that assists former foster youth with housing, college readiness, career development, financial assistance, mentoring, and individual counseling.
 While working on her Ph.D., Va Lecia served as Executive Director of The Stanford Medical Youth Science Program (SMYSP), housed in the Stanford University School of Medicine.
 SMYSP reaches out to low-income youth who are interested in becoming physicians.
 Va Lecia has also held the position of Vice President of Counseling Services for College Bound, a Cerritos-based non-profit organization that provides college counseling and guidance to minority youth.